magenta-aps/mox/doc/user/objects.rst

 ---------------------

 Located at the endpoint :http:get:`!/organisation/organisationenhed`.
-An ``organisationenhed`` is a organisational unit.
+An ``organisationenhed`` is an organisational unit.
 This could be a department, section, office, committee, project group, class, team or similar.